SubodhShil/Software-Development/Web Development MERN Stack/Backend Node JS/LWS Node JS Express JS/README.md

 By using app.route() method this can be achieved.

 ## Query strings: Query strings or parameters are appended to the URL after a `?` and are typically used to send non-sensitive data or optional.

+## Types of middleware

+1. Application level middleware
+2. Router level middleware
+3. Error-handling middleware
+4. Built-in middleware